vixrant/dj-loc-19/README.md

 #### Chatbot:

-This solution depends on my configured Dialogflow and Firebase projects.
+This solution depends on my configured Dialogflow. `mumareas.csv` is a CSV files of all the areas in Mumbai, taken from [Wikipedia](https://en.wikipedia.org/wiki/List_of_neighbourhoods_in_Mumbai).

 ## Solution technology Stack